dotnsf/cn_basekit/README.md

 ## Environment values

+- `DBTYPE` : Which type of DB to use(couchdb/mysql/postgres/db2/mongo/redis/couchbase/elasticsearch)

 - One of following values ( or `REDIS_DATABASE_URL` ) need to be set:

   - `COUCHDB_DATABASE_URL` : URL connection string for CouchDB